ʻĪao Valley holds a special place in the hearts of people who live on Maui.

 The ʻĪao needle isn’t just an impossibly high, pointed rock formation.
 It’s also the site of significant historical moments in Hawaiian history.
 The entire valley, including the needle, was declared kapu* by Kaka’e* in the late 1400s.

-It was kapu, designated as a burial area for the Ali’i*.
+It was kapu.
+Meaning it was designated as a burial area for the Ali’i*.

 The legends clearly state the existence of many former Ali’i’s bones being hidden in secret caves back in the valley.